MCP Integration

 - Generate a new token from your dashboard

-"Workspace not found" Error
+"Environment not found" Error

 - Your role must be EDITOR or ADMIN to create/modify templates